-Cash Back option

-Selecting this option
+Cash Back option - only for cover outside super Selecting this option

 You have to select this option when your policy starts and once you've selected it you can never cancel it.

 It applies to all cover and all people insured under the policy.